 5. Mcnary dam

 5.3.
 Action Plan.
-USDA APHIS bird hazing occurs from April 25 through July 24.
-Double shifts (12 hours per day) are used during the period of the greatest bird activity, April 25 through July 10, 6 days per week.
-Boat hazing is also used from May 2 through July 10, for 10 hours per day, 3 days per week (except Sundays).
+USDA APHIS bird hazing occurs from April 24 through July 23 for 12 hours per day, 6 days per week.
+Boat hazing is also used from May 1 through July 9, for 10 hours per day, 3 days per week (except Sundays).
 APHIS crews may at their discretion deploy limited lethal take of gulls and cormorants, particularly if hazing by itself loses its effectiveness.
 Project personnel may deploy a limited number of propane cannons and electronic bird alarms from time-to-time, typically early in the season.
 Overhead avian deterrent wires are located along the powerhouse tailrace.
 The sprinkler system on the juvenile fish bypass outfall and associated plumbing and electrical supply were lost during higher flows in 2019.
-Deterrent lasers and bird calls are currently being used to reduce avian predators at the outfall pipe.
+Deterrent lasers, long range acoustic device (LRAD) and bird calls are currently being used to reduce avian predators at the outfall pipe.

 6. Ice harbor dam